- We have built more than 100 beautiful, custom, lane homes – more than any other laneway housing builder.

 Abbas is part of our construction management team.
 He is currently finishing up his construction management degree at BCIT.
 He has been part of the Smallworks team since 2013, hired to work on the construction team.
 He was quickly snapped up by the office for his knowledge of our building systems and his jovial demeanour.
 He developed a love of building homes when his parents bought an old character home and he got to spend his childhood fixing it up.

 Activate the Lane

-We strive to contribute to a “laneway culture” by fostering a sense of place and character within the lane; encouraging outward living by bringing the lane community to life by providing eyes on the lane and plantings at your door, while reserving a private place at the transition point into your home, building a sense of security and community along the lane.
+We strive to contribute to a “laneway culture” by fostering a sense of place and character within the lane; encouraging outward living by bringing the lane community to life by providing eyes on the lane and plantings at your door, while reserving a private place at the transition point into your lane home, building a sense of security and community along the lane.

 Create Layers of Privacy

 It is very important to allow a gradual sense of arrival while making the transition from a public to private space.
-Our designs create that sense of security as you cross into your private domain from the City lane or approach your Smallworks home from the garden.
+Our designs create that sense of security as you cross into your private domain from the City lane or approach your Smallworks lane home from the garden.